Why Having 10 Kids Isn’t Crazy: A Mother’s Reflection on Parenting and God’s Calling

 I’m an (almost) 42-year-old mom with 10 kids, including a one year old.
 There are days I open my eyes in the morning, stare at the ceiling, and know that people think I’m crazy even though I feel pretty normal.
+(People, in face, often make me feel like a freak for having babies.)

 And I don’t blame them.